 This recipe was inspired by pickled cabbage from my local Eastern European supermarket.
 Every time we shop there, which isn't often as it's on the other side of the city, we would get a container or two.
 The brine the cabbage is in is so delicious that you can literally drink it.
 I do.
 I love it.
 Unfortunately, the cabbage would be gone within 3-4 days.
-That's a problem.
+That's always a problem.
 So, I decided to recreate it at home.
 Not only would I solve the supply problem, but I would also save quite a bit of money.

-Ingredients for pickled cabbage
+Ingredients for this pickled cabbage

 There are only a few basic ingredients required for this recipe: